SaFoLab-WISC/AGrail4Agent/README.md

 docker build -t ubuntu .
 docker run -it ubuntu
 ```
+If no error, please run all scripts and code locally.
 ### 3. Dataset Download
 Here is the data link for other data, if you can not find data resources, please contact the author of the corresponding dataset by Email:
 [Mind2Web and EICU-AC](https://github.com/guardagent/dataset) \\